Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

 One complication is that the amplitude of sound detected by the receive transducer depends not only on the amount of Faraday rotation, but also on sound attenuation.
 The attenuation can vary significantly with magnetic field, especially near a magnetic phase transition.
 This is particularly relevant for \rcl, where a spin-liquid state has been proposed near the critical field where long-range magnetic order is suppressed ($\approx$8 tesla for in-plane magnetic fields, see \autoref{fig:geometry_coupling}b).
 Importantly for our experiment, sound attenuation is an \textit{even} function of magnetic field---it depends on only the magnitude of the magnetic field, and not on the sign.
 In contrast, the acoustic Faraday effect is an \textit{odd} function of magnetic field, changing sign with field reversal.
 To isolate the Faraday contribution, we measure the received sound amplitude for both positive and negative magnetic fields and then antisymmetrize the data.
-To address the limitation that a traditional pulse-echo reflection experiment cannot distinguish right-handed from left-handed rotations, we rotated the polarization of the receive transducer 45$^{\circ}$ with respect to that of the drive transducer (see \autoref{fig:geometry_coupling}a).
-This configuration also enables an important experimental check: the field-antisymmetrized signal should switch sign when the sound propagation direction is reversed by swapping the drive and receive transducers.

-Single-crystal samples of \rcl~were grown using the methods described in Kim \textit{et al.}~\cite{kimRuCl3OtherKitaev2022}.
-We select large single crystals with roughly parallel faces perpendicular to the $c$ axis.
-We remove material by cleaving the sample until we produce two pristine, parallel faces, with overlapping area and no visible stacking faults.
-On two opposite $c$-axis faces, we sputter platinum bottom electrodes with titanium adhesion layers, followed by 1 $\mu$m thick, ZnO, mixed-mode (shear and longitudinal) piezoelectric transducers, followed by platinum top electrodes on titanium adhesion layers.
-We excite the drive transducer using $50$ ns bursts of $\approx 1.5$ GHz radiofrequency voltage, amplify the signal detected at the receive transducer, and digitize it on an oscilloscope.
-We extract the amplitude and phase of the received signal using digital lockin.
+Single-crystal samples of \rcl were prepared by sputtering piezoelectric ZnO transducers on two opposite $c$-axis faces.
+One transducer was excited using $50$ ns bursts of $\approx 1.5$ GHz radiofrequency voltage, and the signal received at the second transducer was amplified and digitized using an oscilloscope.
+The amplitude and phase of the received signal were extracted using a software lockin.
 Further experimental details can be found in the Methods.
-The high quality of our samples is demonstrated by their single phase transition above 7 kelvin in zero magnetic field (\autoref{fig:geometry_coupling}c), with no additional phase transitions at higher temperatures.
+The high quality of our samples, and their rhombohedral crystal structure at low temperature \cite{kimStructuralTransitionMagnetic2024}, is demonstrated by their single phase transition near 7.5 kelvin in zero magnetic field (\autoref{fig:geometry_coupling}c).